Review: Heart’s comeback roar echoes through Tacoma Dome during all-star Love Alive tour stop

 As a whole, the Love Alive tour has been a comeback roar, boosted by a rotating cast of equally powerful women rockers in support, including Brandi Carlile and Sheryl Crow on select dates.
 Wednesday night featured Southern fried vocal dynamo Elle King and Joan Jett & the Blackhearts, the latter making for a Rock & Roll Hall of Famer two-for-one.
 Like Heart, Joan Jett helped kick down the door for women in the hard rock world, and the rock icon hasn’t lost her edge.
 We half expected the rock ‘n’ roll renegade to unfurl a pack of Reds from her sleeve after an attitude-drenched “Cherry Bomb” lit up the crowd.

 After knocking out her classic “Bad Reputation” early on, a late run through a raucous “I Love Rock ‘n’ Roll,” cellphone-lit singalong “Crimson and Clover” and a sauntering “I Hate Myself for Loving You” was a clear high.
-Jett’s gleaming take on The Replacements’ pro-LGBTQ-love power pop bop “Androgynous” was icing on the whiskey-soaked cake.
+Jett’s gleaming take on The Replacements’ pro-LGBTQ-love power pop bop “Androgynous” was icing on the whiskey soaked cake.

 It was an evening full of choice covers, something Heart’s been known for over the years.
 Despite no shortage of their own material to cull from, roughly half their set was made up of cover songs, including a Nancy Wilson-led rendition of Simon & Garfunkel classic “The Boxer” dedicated to Soundgarden’s Kim Thayil, who was apparently in the house.
 From the prog pop of Yes’ “Your Move” to Marvin Gaye’s “I Heard It Through the Grapevine,” which strutted into Heart’s own disco-funked “Straight On,” the freewheeling selection of covers made for a bit of a family jam feel, despite the Wilsons overhauling their backing band for this tour.